OrcaBus/service-filemanager/app/README.md

 # Filemanager

-The filemanager ingests events from cloud storage like S3 and maintains a queryable table of objects.

 This project is split up into multiple crates in a workspace.
 For development, docker is used, which enables a postgres database, the rest of the stack is developed against an AWS account.

 ## Prerequisites